Abhijith-R/Ivy-HealthNet/README.md

-# Ivy - Patient Help
+# Ivy - HealthNet Help
 Healthcare in your palms!

 <p align="center">